NEW YORK

 Located just south of town.
 It was the replacement for Fort Saratoga (1702 - 1744, rebuilt 1721 and 1739), which had been destroyed by the French.
 Attacked by the French in June 1747.
 The fort was finally abandoned and burned in the fall of 1747.
 This site may have been used by Patriots during the American Revolution.

-Located nearby to the west in Kings Station, Wilton Township is the site of the "Battle of Wilton" (February 1693) between the British and French.
+Located nearby to the west in Kings Station, Wilton Township, was the site of the "Battle of Wilton" (February 1693) between the British and French.
 Marker on NY 36.

 Fort Saraghtoga

-A British 12-gun fort 150-by-140 feet for 450 troops.
+A British 12-gun fort, 150-by-140 feet, for 450 troops.
 Located directly across the Hudson River from Fort Saratoga (see above).
-It was demolished.
+It was demolished upon abandonment.

 Fort Williams (3)